ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 Since CSF partial volume effects depend on the exact positioning of brain relative to the MRI spatial encoding grid, the reproducibility of diffusion-weighted measures might be compromised by free water partial volume effects  [@Metzler-Baddeley2011-hg].
 Moreover, free water contaminations are likely to confound diffusion-based measures in studies of brain aging and some pathologies, because CSF partial volume effects might be increased due to tissue morphological atrophy and enlargement of cerebral ventricle [@Donnell2015-hg].

 During the MRI acquisition, the signal from free water can be directly eliminated using fluid-attenuated inversion recovery diffusion-weighted sequences [@Papadakis2002-hg].
 However, these sequences have some drawbacks.
-For example, they require longer acquisition times and produce images with lower SNR.
-Moreover, these approaches cannot be used retrospectively for data cohorts already acquired with multi b-valuel diffusion-weighted sequences, such as the [Human Connectome Project](http://www.humanconnectomeproject.org/) [@David2013] and the [Cambridge Centre for Ageing and Neuroscience cohort](http://www.cam-can.org/) [@Taylor2017]
+For example, they require longer acquisition times and produce images with lower signal-to-noise ratio (SNR).
+Moreover, these approaches cannot be used retrospectively for data cohorts already acquired with multi b-value diffusion-weighted sequences, such as the [Human Connectome Project](http://www.humanconnectomeproject.org/) [@David2013] and the [Cambridge Centre for Ageing and Neuroscience cohort](http://www.cam-can.org/) [@Taylor2017].

 Free-water can also be suppressed by adding parameters to diffusion MRI models.
 For example, the DTI model can be extended to separately take into account the contributions of tissue and CSF, by representing the tissue compartment with